Tips for Graduates Entering the Workforce During COVID-19

 If you are a new graduate feeling uncertain about your future, you are not alone.
-New and soon-to-be graduates have experienced significant and unexpected disruptions to their plans due to the spread of COVID-19.
-However, there are actions you can take to empower yourself and make informed decisions about your future in this difficult time.
-Learn how to prepare to enter the workforce as a recent graduate affected by the novel coronavirus in this article.
+New and soon-to-be graduates have experienced significant and unexpected disruptions to their plans due to the spread and long-term impact of COVID-19.
+However, there are several actions you can take to empower yourself and make informed decisions about your future.
+In this article, learn the best ways to prepare to successfully enter the workforce as a recent graduate.

 The impact of COVID-19 on recent graduates

 The spread of the novel coronavirus has impacted or interrupted how graduates were preparing to leave school.
-Some graduates had been searching for jobs or were waiting to hear back from employers about their applications, while others may have already been accepted for internships, seasonal jobs or full-time jobs after graduation.
+While some graduates had been searching for jobs or were waiting to hear back from employers about their applications, others may have already been accepted for internships, seasonal jobs or full-time jobs after graduation.

 How to prepare to enter the workforce during COVID-19

 New graduates can prepare to leave school and find a job during the COVID-19 outbreak by following these steps:

 1. Apply for federal, state and local relief efforts available to you